Career Advancement

 Fire Equipment Operator

-A Fire Equipment Operator (FEO) is a firefighter who primarily drives and operates fire trucks and other emergency vehicles.
+A Fire Equipment Operator (FEO) primarily drives and operates emergency vehicles and equipment.
 They are responsible for safely transporting firefighters and equipment to emergencies, including fires and medical calls.
-Once on the scene, they operate pumps, ladders, and other firefighting tools to support other firefighters.
+On scene, the FEO performs general firefighting duties with a focus on operating emergency vehicles and equipment.

 Lieutenant